tur-ium/carbon-scanner/README.md

 # Privacy & Permissions used
 * Camera - for scanning barcodes
+* Full network access - to look up barcodes so as to work out what is being scanned.

-Barcodes are sent via http to an Open Food Facts servers in order to determine the type of item scanned.
+Barcodes are sent via http to the Open Food Facts servers.
 No other information is transferred via the internet or shared.

 # Why measure your carbon footprint?